-The sense of danger was amplified by Mariano Rajoy, Spain's prime minister, who warned that Bankia, Spain's second-biggest bank by local deposits, would have collapsed if Madrid had not agreed to the rescue last week.
-Mr Rajoy added that this would have risked bringing down Spain itself.
+Bankia, Spain's second-biggest bank by local deposits, would have collapsed if Madrid had not agreed to the rescue last week, Mariano Rajoy warned, adding that this would have risked bringing down Spain itself.

-"We are not going to let any regional government fall, or any bank fall, because they can't ... if that happens the country will fall," Mr Rajoy said at an unscheduled news conference, calling again on Brussels to restore confidence in the currency union.
+"We are not going to let any regional government fall, or any bank fall, because they can't...if that happens the country will fall," Mr

+Rajoy said at an unscheduled news conference, calling again on Brussels to restore confidence in the currency union.